eugenkaltenegger/DRLND_P1/README.md

 These values can be set in the `naviagtion.py` file.
 Each layer, expect the last is followed by ReLU function.

+The agent shown in this repository learns not after each step, it learns after a given number of steps the results from a few steps.
+This is called batch learning and a key feature of the DQN architecture.

 ###Findings

 While solving this exercise various configurations have been tried.